 She is developer of numerous prevention resources, including: “Enough!
 Preventing Child Sexual Abuse in My School”, a one-hour, evidence-informed e-learning course for school personnel; and “Pledge to Prevent™”, a unique online action campaign that educates, empowers and engages citizens to take specific actions to prevent child sexual abuse from ever occurring.
 She produced the policy report, “Massachusetts Sexual Abuse Safe Child Standards” and two national advocacy reports – “State and Federal Legislative Efforts to Prevent Child Sexual Abuse: A Status Report“(2015),and “A Call to Action for Policymakers and Advocates: Child Sexual Abuse Prevention Legislation in the States” (2021).

 Jetta served on the 11-member National Independent Schools Task Force on Educator Sexual Misconduct which in 2018 released “Prevention and Response,” with recommendations for the country’s 1,500 independent private schools.
-She was Co-Chair of the Coalition to Reform Sex Abuse Laws, a grassroots coalition that succeeded, in 2006 and 2014 respectively, in reforming Massachusetts’ criminal and civil statute of limitations in cases of child sexual abuse She is currently Policy Co-chair of the National Coalition to Prevent Child Sexual Abuse and Exploitation.
+She was Co-Chair of the Coalition to Reform Sex Abuse Laws, a grassroots coalition that succeeded, in 2006 and 2014 respectively, in reforming Massachusetts’ criminal and civil statute of limitations in cases of child sexual abuse She is currently Policy Co-chair of the National Coalition to Prevent Child Sexual Abuse and Exploitation, and leads the States Policy Exchange, a bimonthly networking group for advocates working to pass child sexual abuse prevention legislation across the country.

 Jetta’s articles published in the Journal of Child Sexual Abuse include: “The Enough Abuse Campaign: Building the Movement to Prevent Child Sexual Abuse in Massachusetts” (2012) and “Advancing Child Sexual Abuse Prevention in Schools: An Exploration of the Effectiveness of the Enough!
 Online Training Program for K-12 Teachers,” (2018).
 She produced the video, “A Silent Epidemic;” co-produced the “It’s Not Just Jenna,” video about child sexual abuse and developed its companion “Learning and Discussion Guide” which are now being used to educate parents, youth and youth-serving professionals in several states.